-I use the noshock anti-static brush (Opens New Window) in conjunction with anti-static compressed air to clean computers.
-The air blows the easy to remove debris away and the brush removes the hard to reach and stubborn debris.
+I use the no shock anti-static brush with anti-static compressed air to clean computers.
+The air blows the easy to remove debris away, and the brush removes the hard-to-reach and stubborn debris.

 Electrostatic Discharge is a bigger issue for IT technicians and home computers users than we give it credit for.
 Why else would there be so many anti-static products on the market?

 The chances of shorting your components is low, according to some experts.
 However, it only takes a moment for it to happen.
 Make sure you protect yourself and your IT equipment.